ChrstphrHll/npc_gen/students/Lincon Nylaathria.md

 ---
 ### Description
 - 4th year Aasimar Barbarian in Burk
-- curly grey hair that's kept back by a green headband, Hazel eyes, and Pale skin
+- long straight grey hair that's messy, Hazel eyes, and Pale skin
 - Is Tractable and Artful, and has Respect as their ideal

 ### Organizations